Karhukrhu/Blog/posts/2026/9/tutorial-bitmapping.md

 </a>
 </div>

 A properties panel will show up.
 Here you need to adjust the small triangles to adjust the contrast.
 There is no need to touch the lower triangles.
-Instead, move the upper triangles right below the graph.
+Instead, move the upper ones right below the graph.
 You will see a preview of your adjustments as you make them.

 <div class="img-center">
 <a href="/posts/2026/9/bitmapping-tutorial/Picture11.png" class="lightbox" data-gallery="bitmapping">